Hunter’s Home Volunteer Program

-Expectations regarding number of hours and times: Work must be from 7 am-11 am, Monday through Friday.
-Number of hours is flexible.
+Expectations regarding number of hours and times: Work must be from 7 am to 11 am, Monday–Friday.
+The number of hours is flexible.

 Qualifications: Must be able to walk around the site, lift up to twenty pounds, and be reasonably tolerant to hot/cold weather.
 Must wear clothing appropriate for weather.

 Position benefits: Work in the outdoors in a beautiful landscape, help preserve the plantation historic site, and beautify it for the visitors.